ASUS ROG Swift PG27UCDM

 Settling curves

-- The latency (or input lag) is as short as can be expected, namely about half the duration of a refresh cycle.
-Note that these measurements were taken at the screen center; therefore, and assuming that the pixels are updated at the very time they are received, half of the frame had to be received when the update process arrives at the vertical screen center where the photodiode was placed, which is why latency was measured to be half a refresh cycle.
+1. The signal latency (or input lag) is as short as can be expected, namely about half the duration of a refresh cycle.
+Note that these measurements were taken at the screen center; therefore, and assuming that the pixels are updated on the screen at the very time they are received, half of the frame had to be received when the update process arrives at the vertical screen center where the photodiode was placed, which is why latency was measured to be half a refresh cycle.

-- The amplitude for the first refresh cycle after the switch is higher than for later refresh cycles, as if the monitor was using overdrive.
+2. The amplitude for the first refresh cycle after the switch is higher than for later refresh cycles, as if the monitor was using overdrive.
 This is only the case for specific luminance values though, which will be shown in the Settling matrix measurements section.
+Note that this effect is not there (or is obfuscated) when ELMB mode is active (see Figure 3), because, then, the settling process is always interrupted by inserted black frame and therefore never continues beyond the first frame.

 The vertical gray lines mark the times when the OpenGL command sequence SwapBuffers();glFinish(); returns control to the PC program, which is about when the 1st line of a frame is sent out to the monitor.
 This is also when, for the black to white frame switch, a hardware trigger is updated (pink trace), which is recorded along with the photodiode signal.
 For this recording, the photodiode was placed at the vertical center of the screen.